5 Tips for Creating the Perfect Canvas PrintMarch 30, 2023

 Before you start, ensure you have the necessary equipment:

-- A digital camera or smartphone with a high-resolution camera
+- High-resolution digital camera or smartphone

-- Good lighting (natural or artificial)
+- Good lighting (either natural or artificial)

 - White balance card or gray card (optional)

 The first step is to ensure that your artwork is free of dust, smudges, or fingerprints.
 Use a soft brush or cloth to remove any debris.